joshcanhelp/josh-to-11/input/symlinked/posts/2010-09-06-slowly-but-surely-i-think-were-starting-to-fit-in.md

 ---
-title: "Slowly but surely, I think we're starting to fit in"
+title: 'Slowly but surely, I think we''re starting to fit in'
-excerpt: "With a haircut by a French barber and just enough French to get by, I’m claiming honorary (though temporary) status as a Parisian."
+excerpt: 'With a haircut by a French barber and just enough French to get by, I’m claiming honorary (though temporary) status as a Parisian.'
-modified: 2010-09-06 21:17:41
+modified: 2010-09-06T21:17:41.000Z
+wpid: 94
-tags: ["Paris"]
+tags:
+  - Paris
 featured_img: /_images/2010/09/IMG_1293-300x300.jpg
-wpid: 94
 ---